-1. This supplement is being written as additions to the ITI TF-1:9, ATNA, which was written to an older outline template.
+- 1. This supplement is being written as additions to the ITI TF-1:9, ATNA, which was written to an older outline template.
 Rather than redocument ATNA entirely, these section are added using that outline, not the new template.
-The new sections all fit appropriately into either outline.

-The Report Audit Event Transaction [ITI-20] is completely rewritten to the current template outline.
+The new sections all fit appropriately into either outline. - The Report Audit Event Transaction [ITI-20] is completely rewritten to the current template outline.
 It was old and written to a very different outline than the current template structure.
-Merging in the options and their effect on this transaction became very confusing.

-The Node Authentication Transaction [ITI-19] is not affected by this supplement.

-2. What audit event log sources should be defined to be supported by the query transaction?
+Merging in the options and their effect on this transaction became very confusing. - The Node Authentication Transaction [ITI-19] is not affected by this supplement. - 2.
+What audit event log sources should be defined to be supported by the query transaction?
 The table below is a partial list of event sources.
-This list is the combination of event sources supported by a variety of event management software.

-Decision: this version will only mandate support for the IHE ATNA formats and the generic SYSLOG format.
-The many other formats and transports can be added later as options or by vendors as product options.

-Examination of a variety of event reporting and logging products resulted in the following list of sources.
+This list is the combination of event sources supported by a variety of event management software. - Decision: this version will only mandate support for the IHE ATNA formats and the generic SYSLOG format.
+The many other formats and transports can be added later as options or by vendors as product options. - Examination of a variety of event reporting and logging products resulted in the following list of sources.
 After discussion and given scope concerns, no additional sources or encodings will be described.

+&lt;sup>2 DICOM is the registered trademark of the National Electrical Manufacturers Association for its standards publications relating to digital communications of medical information.